nkduyenpham/django-news/README.md

 ### API Key:
 Obtain an API key from your preferred news API provider and update the `api_key` variable in the views.py file.

+For my project, I used API from News API (https://newsapi.org/)

 ### Database Configuration:
 Adjust database settings in the settings.py file if needed.
 By default, the project is configured to use SQLite.